 It is even believed that a crocodile could easily survive for years without any meal, but this is hard to prove.

-In situations where the crocodiles are eating smaller prey like fishes and birds, they will need to eat a bit more often than when they hunt a bigger animal.
+In situations where the crocodiles are eating smaller prey like fish and birds, they will need to eat a bit more often than when they hunt a bigger animal.

 Nile crocodiles are apex predators, which means that they are at the top of the food chain in their habitat.